evancz/guide.elm-lang.org/book/appendix/function_types.md

 String.repeat : Int -> (String -> String)
 ```

 It is a function that takes an `Int` and then produces _another_ function.
-So if we go into `elm repl` we can see this in action:
+Let's see this in action:

 {% replWithTypes %}
 [